gotson/komga-website/src/faq/README.md

 # Frequently Asked Questions

+## Can I use Komga with a Google Drive mount?

+Yes, you can use [Plexdrive](https://github.com/plexdrive/plexdrive) or [rclone](https://rclone.org/).

+You will need to configure your library to [force the directory modified time](/guides/libraries.md#force-directory-modified-time).

 ## Webreader double pages are not showing as single page

 The double pages feature of the webreader requires image sizes to be available.
 This feature was added in v`0.51.0`.
 If your books have been analyzed before that version, you will need to re-analyze them in order for the double pages feature to work properly.